ch4mpy/spring-addons/samples/tutorials/bff/README.md

 4. the BFF fetches OAuth2 tokens from the authorization-server and stores it in session
 5. the BFF redirects the user back to the browser app at an URI specified at step 0.

 ### 2.2.
+Quick Note On CORS
+When serving both the UI (Angular app) and the REST API(s) through the gateway, from the browser perspective, all requests have the same origin, which removes the need for any CORS configuration.
+This is the setup we'll adopt here.
+If you prefer to access the Angular app directly (http://localhost:4200/ui by default on your dev environment) instead of through the gateway (http://localhost:8080/ui by default on your dev environment), then you'll have to configure CORS on the resource server to allow requests from the Angular host (http://localhost:4200).

+### 2.3.
 Project Initialization
 From [https://start.spring.io](https://start.spring.io) download a new project with:
 - Gateway
 - OAuth2 client
+- OAuth2 resource server
 - Spring Boot Actuator
 - Lombok

-Then, we'll add the a dependency to [`spring-addons-starter-oidc`](https://central.sonatype.com/artifact/com.c4-soft.springaddons/starter-oidc/7.0.0) to create for us:
+Then, we'll add the a dependency to [`spring-addons-starter-oidc`](https://central.sonatype.com/artifact/com.c4-soft.springaddons/spring-addons-starter-oidc) to create for us:
-- a `SecurityWebFilterChain` with which intercepts all requests matched by `com.c4-soft.springaddons.security.client.security-matchers`
+- an OAuth2 client `SecurityWebFilterChain` which intercepts all requests matched by `com.c4-soft.springaddons.oidc.client.security-matchers`
 - a logout success handler configured from properties for "almost" OIDC complient providers (Auth0 and Cognito do not implement standrad RP-Initiated Logout)
 - a client side implementation for Back-Channel Logout
 - a few other features not important in this tutorial (multi-tenancy, as well as authorities mapping and CORS configuration from properties)
+- an OAuth2 resource server `SecurityWebFilterChain` to process all the requests that were not matched in filter-chains with lower order.
 ```xml
 <dependency>
     <groupId>com.c4-soft.springaddons</groupId>